George F. Hoar: Political career

 Hoar was elected to the Massachusetts House of Representatives in 1852 and to the Massachusetts Senate in 1857.

-He represented Massachusetts as a member of the U.S. House of Representatives for four terms from 1869 to 1877 and then served in the U.S. Senate until his death during his fifth term.
+From 1856 to 1861, Hoar actively supported the Kansas Free-Staters.

+In 1868, he was elected US Representative, and was re-elected three times, serving from 1869 to 1877.
+In 1877, he was elected US Senator, and was re-elected four times, serving until his death in 1904.
 For one term during his House service, from 1873 to 1875, his brother Ebenezer Rockood Hoar served alongside him.

 He was a Republican, but generally avoided heavy partisanship, and did not hesitate to criticize other members of the party whose actions or policies he believed were in error.

-Between 1856 and 1857 Hoar was active as a Kansas Free-Stater, supported the Freedmen's Bureau, and took a leading part in reconstruction legislation.
+As US Representative, he supported the Freedmen's Bureau, and took a leading part in reconstruction legislation.
 He took part in the investigation of the Crédit Mobilier scandal and the impeachment of William W. Belknap, President Grant's secretary of war.
+In 1877, he served on the Electoral Commission which resolved the disputed 1876 presidential election.
+As Senator, he served as a member, and at times chairman, of the important Senate Judiciary Committee.

-In 1880 Hoar was chairman of the 1880 Republican National Convention.
+Hoar was chairman of the 1880 Republican National Convention.
 When James Garfield, who eventually won the party's nomination and the presidential election, rose to object that votes were being cast for him without his consent, Hoar disallowed his objection.
 He later said: "I was terribly afraid that he would say something that would make his nomination impossible."

-An economic nationalist, Hoar believed in capitalism as progress for civilization in accordance to the plans by God.
+An economic nationalist, Hoar believed in capitalism as progress for civilization in accordance with the plans of God.
 He supported measures which aimed at protecting American industries from foreign competition.

 In Congress, Hoar established a reputation as a conservative on economic issues.
 He opposed monetary inflation, post-war greenbacks without the backing of gold, and free coinage of silver.
 In addition to viewing silver as an "inferior metal," Hoar favored protectionist tariffs, a common position within the Republican Party.
-He served as a member, and at times chairman, of the important Senate Judiciary Committee.

 In 1874, a dying Charles Sumner lay on his deathbed, and among his last visitors were Rep. Hoar.
 Sumner told the representative to ensure passage of what became known as the Civil Rights Act of 1875:

 You must take care of the civil rights bill – my bill, the civil rights bill – don't let it fail!